Hiatus Kaiyote – Live in Revolt (Q&A + Video)

 Founder + Editorial Director at Muphoric Sounds

-Roseann V. Warren is a Brooklyn, NY based freelance writer and developmental book editor, who proudly calls herself a member of the Prince army, and believes Hersey's chocolate is a hate crime.
+Roseann V. Warren is a Brooklyn, NY-based freelance writer and developmental book editor who proudly calls herself a member of the Prince army and believes Hersey's chocolate is a crime against humanity.
 Follow her @webdiva3000